 After you sign a contract, you’ll be ‘put in queue’ and at some point editing with the publisher’s editor will begin.
 This will most likely involve revisions to your manuscript.
 This is okay.
 It’s part of the process.

 Keep in mind that the publisher wants your book to succeed as much as you do.
-Everything they do is to make it better.
+Everything they do is aimed at making it better.

 After the story is revised, edited, and proofed, it’ll be ready to go.
 Depending on the genre you’re writing in, if it’s a children’s book, the publisher will have illustrations created.
 Your book will also need a book cover.